standard-for-public-code/standard-for-public-code/introduction.md

 * Business and project management
 * Developers and designers

-From
+Working at:

 * Public organisations: institutions and administrations
 * Vendors of policy and information technology to public organisations

-And not meant directly for:
+It is not designed for:

 * Residents and citizens
 * Journalists